2024 GPA Calculator | ASU

-This GPA calculator allows current students at Arizona State University-Downtown Phoenix (ASU) to easily calculate their GPAs.
+This GPA calculator allows current students at Arizona State University-Tempe (ASU) to easily calculate their GPAs.

-Follow the below steps to accurately calculate your Arizona State University-Downtown Phoenix (ASU) GPA.
+Follow the below steps to accurately calculate your Arizona State University-Tempe (ASU) GPA.

 Step 1: Your ASU GPA is calculated by adding up all the grade points you have earned, and dividing by the total amount of credit hours earned.